nautobot/nautobot/.github/ISSUE_TEMPLATE.md

         https://groups.google.com/forum/#!forum/netbox-discuss

     Please note that issues which do not fall under any of the below categories will be closed.
+Due to an excessive backlog of feature requests, we are not currently accepting any proposals which extend NetBox's feature scope.

+    Do not prepend any sort of tag to your issue's title.
+An administrator will review your issue and assign labels as appropriate.
 --->
 ### Issue type
-[ ] Feature request <!-- Requesting the implementation of a new feature -->
+[ ] Feature request <!-- An enhancement of existing functionality -->
-[ ] Bug report      <!-- Reporting unexpected or erroneous behavior -->
+[ ] Bug report      <!-- Unexpected or erroneous behavior -->
-[ ] Documentation   <!-- Proposing a modification to the documentation -->
+[ ] Documentation   <!-- A modification to the documentation -->

 <!--
     Please describe the environment in which you are running NetBox.
 (Be sure